Indigenous Faculty

 Dr Margaret Kovach

-Professor, Department of Educational Studies; Associate Dean and NITEP Director
+Professor, Department of Educational Studies

 Dr Kovach (Sakewew p’sim iskwew) is of Nêhiyaw and Saulteaux ancestry from Treaty Four, Saskatchewan.
 She is the author of the book Indigenous Methodologies: Characteristics, Conversations, and Contexts.
 Her teaching interests include Indigenous research methodologies, Indigenous adult and higher education, and anti-oppressive teacher education.
 Her research is in the area of Indigenous higher education and explores ways in which Canadian universities can cultivate environments that enhance the experience for Indigenous scholars and graduate students.